madetech/handbook/guides/cloud/aws_sandbox.md

  ```

 # Admin actions
-This section is for Sadbox Admin administrators (e.e pepole in the `@sandbox-admins` group)
+This section is for Sandbox Admin administrators (e.e pepole in the `@sandbox-admins` group)

 ## Adding new users
 For when a user has requested to be added to the AWS sandbox